SonatB3D/Release-Privacy-Guardian-Agent/README.md

 This tool is not a replacement for manual review, professional security auditing, legal review, privacy compliance review, customer-data compliance review, or final human approval.

 Use it as an additional safety layer before public release.

+## License

+This project is free to use, fork, modify, and redistribute under the terms of the included `LICENSE` file.

+Original author attribution must be preserved.

+Original Author: **Sonat Birdane**

+You may not claim the original project, source code, documentation, branding, or project identity as your own.
+Modified versions must clearly state that they are based on the original work created by Sonat Birdane.